-The individual who has experienced a majority of positive childhood experiences, the presence of the healthy part definitely wider and stronger, so they will allow the healthy way of being to prevail on the unhealthy one, with continuity and stability.
+The individual who has experienced a majority of positive childhood experiences, the presence of the healthy part definitely wider and stronger, so they will allow the healthy Personality Profile to prevail on the unhealthy one, with continuity and stability.
 This situation can be represented, as an example, in the chart below:

 The healthy part (1 and 2) is wider than the unhealthy part (3 and 4).